-You can add Android apps in bulk to App Repository, as explained here and Apple apps in bulk, as explained here.
+You can add Android apps in bulk to App Repository, as explained here and iOS apps in bulk, as explained here.
 You can also install Android apps silently without any user intervention as explained here.
-Silent installation of Apple apps can be done as explained here.
+Silent installation of iOS apps can be done as explained here.
 In case you distribute Android apps to the App Catalog instead of silently installing them, the device user can uninstall the distributed apps, which is by default restricted in case of silent installation.

 Installation-based App Management